EmWhite-a11y/CS4500ChemistryNightmare/README.md

 5. Have both players "turn-in".
 6. Be presented with a game over screen saying that both beaker's match.
 7. Return to the home page.

-Note: For best experience, use 1300×800 screen resolution
+Note: For best experience, use 1300×800 screen resolution.

 ## Issues
 - Voice chat doesn't always connect